chavincc/2019DBclass/README.md

+*** the code is unorganized due to purpose of development, timespan and number of developer.

 # This environment is set up by Brad Traversy ...
 I implement my own project ... below are setup guides by Brad Traversy

 ---------------------------------------------------------------------------------------------------------------------